kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 - Kubeflow Model Registry [security policy](https://github.com/kubeflow/model-registry/blob/main/SECURITY.md).
 - Kubeflow Pipelines [security policy](https://github.com/kubeflow/pipelines/blob/master/SECURITY.md).

-#### How does the project invite and rotate security reporting team members?
+#### How does the project invite and rotate security reporting team members

 Active project maintainers are responsible to ensure that security reports are addressed.
 Each project has its own security reporting and disclosure policy.
 For projects which use GitHub’s security